Rent coastal self-catering holiday cottage accommodation in Northumberland

 The 39 miles of the Northumberland Coast, an Area of Outstanding Natural Beauty, is extremely well known for its spectacular views, long sandy beaches, sand dunes, iconic castles and the many islands off the coast.
 It is also home to a myriad of wildlife, including the geese, ducks and various waders attracted to the wealth of food provided by the shallows.
 Here you will also discover some rare and endangered species.

 The holidaymaker preferring the independence and freedom that self-catering accommodation provides will be well catered for along the Northumberland Coast.
 There is a great choice of holiday houses available, from self-catering cottages and lodges by the sea, to houses and luxury static mobile homes.
 Many will have wonderful views out across the shoreline and North Sea, yet most will be within easy travelling distance of a seaside town or village.
 Rent a large holiday house for a bucket and space holiday with younger children, and you are onto a winning wicket.

 Spoilt for choice - our editors 'top' well designed comfortable self catering accommodation near the coast in Northumberland:

 Holiday breaks in fabulous coastal properties

-Luxury accommodation in Northumberland near Bamburgh with 5 bedroom, sleeps 10, Pets friendly, Barbecue, Golf nearby, Pub within 1 mile, Wifi, Cot Available, Coastal Property.View Hill Head
+Outstanding large holiday house in Northumberland near Beadnell with 4 bedroom, sleeps 8, No pets, Barbecue, Pub within 1 mile, Cot Available, Coastal Property.View Rockview

 Along the Northumberland Coast there many quaint villages, traditional seaside towns and little working harbours that are most worthy of a visit – places such as Alnmouth, Craster, Amble, Beadnell and Seahouses, each with their own individual charm, each offering the visitor something different.